 Will you ever forgive us for being so neglectful to our little blog?
-It’s been about three months and since there is no excuse, we won’t even bother making one up.
-Instead we’ll just recap some of what we’ve been up to over the past 89 days.
+It’s been about three months since our last post.
+There’s no excuse for being gone so long, so we won’t even bother making one up.
+Instead, we’ll just move forward, and recap some of what we’ve been up to over the past 89 days.

 - If you visit Vegas near Cinco De Mayo, you can get Patron shots for $5.